leogaggl/betterforboothby/content/blog/2-fossil-fuel-lobby.md

 ### The Local Impact

-This isn't just a Canberra bubble problem; it has real-world consequences for us here in Boothby.
+This isn't just a Canberra bubble problem; it has real-world consequences for us here in the Electorate of Boothby.

 *   **Delayed Climate Action:** Means our communities face higher insurance premiums due to increased climate risk.
 *   **Environmental Threats:** Puts our beautiful coastline and hills at greater risk from more severe weather events like bushfires and storms.